hamada-g/blue-lab/docs/os-installation-notes.md

 - DNS Servers: 1.1.1.1, 8.8.8.8
 - Storage: 64 GB dynamically expanding VHDX

-### Additional Endpoint Configuration
-- Installed the Wazuh Windows agent successfully
-- Verified that the `WazuhSvc` service was present and running
-- Confirmed agent enrollment to the Wazuh manager at `10.10.10.10`
-- Renamed the endpoint to `win-endpoint-01` to match the lab naming convention
-- Removed the stale initial agent record that had enrolled under the default Windows hostname

 ### Notes
 - Windows 11 installation completed successfully.
 - Windows OOBE required an internet connection before allowing account setup.